 As the industry's representative in Brussels, Invest Europe is at the forefront of the debate over new and existing EU regulation and is ideally placed to provide this indispensable training.

 The course covers:

 Private equity practitioners with both operational knowledge and an understanding of the investment process, who want to expand their knowledge of changing European laws and regulations.
 Non-EU managers seeking to market into Europe will benefit from the regulatory training, especially looking into passporting.

 The course will attract a diverse group of participants including Partners, CFOs, COOs, Compliance Officers, Investor Relations/Fundraising teams, Risk Managers, Portfolio Managers, and General Counsel.

-To accommodate our members, Invest Europe has decided to hold the 2020 edition of this course as an online training.
+To accommodate our members, Invest Europe has decided to hold the 2021 edition of this course as online training.
 The online course edition is being designed with the same key elements that are valued by our course participants – excellent content and speakers, and interactive group discussions.
 The updated course structure and format will accommodate online delivery, with shorter sessions and ample audience engagement.
-The course will begin on the afternoon of 30 June at 16:00 CET with an introductory session of a couple of hours, and will be over by mid-day on 3 July.
+The course will begin on the afternoon of 20 April at 16:00 CET with an introductory session of a couple of hours, and will be over by mid-day on 23 April.

 This training course will be held online.

 The training course will start with an afternoon session on Tuesday, 20 April at 16:00 CET and will be over by mid-day on Friday, 23 April 2021.

 To view the speaker profiles, please click here